PlasmaPy/PlasmaPy-NEI/README.rst

 -------

-This project is Copyright (c) PlasmaPy Developers and licensed under the terms of the Other license.
+This project is Copyright (c) PlasmaPy Developers and licensed under the terms of the BSD+Patent license.
 This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for more information.